Six steps to shared solar

 A typical shared solar feasibility assessment covers the following:

-• Shading from neighbouring buildings, rooftop plant, or other obstructions
+- Shading from neighbouring buildings, rooftop plants, or other obstructions

 Allume provides free, no-obligation feasibility assessments.
-When you are ready to get started, let us know via our website [https://allumeenergy.com/au/contact-us/] and we’ll be in touch.
+When you are ready to get started, let us know, and we’ll be in touch.

-Step 3 - Time to Talk to the Owners’ Corporation
+Step 3 - Time to talk to the owners’ committee

-Working with the OC is more straightforward than most people expect.
+Working with your strata committee is more straightforward than most people expect.

 First, it’s important to note that the OC is a resource, not a gatekeeper.
 An early conversation will clarify the OC’s processes and build goodwill – both real advantages for your prospects.